finos/common-domain-model/docs/contribution.md

 specialising the model according to each use case.
-For instance, in the model for *averaging* options (often used for commodity products, whereby multiple price observations are averaged through time to be compared to the option\'s strike price), the components are built and named such that they can be re-used across asset classes.
+For instance, in the model for *averaging* options (often used for commodity products, whereby multiple price observations are averaged through time to be compared to the option's strike price), the components are built and named such that they can be re-used across asset classes.

 ## Composability